 Dr. Carl grew up locally and is a graduate of Lakewood High School.
 He attended the University of Southern California and received his Doctor of Medicine from Chicago Medical School.
 Dr Hartman completed his internship and residency in Ophthalmology at the University of California, Irvine.
 He later joined the University’s clinical staff and also became a clinical professor of Ophthalmology teaching ophthalmologic surgery and neuro-ophthalmology to other physicians, and actively proctors newly trained surgeons.
 This is a role that he maintains today and is a source of great pride in supporting a new generation of Ophthalmologists.

 Dr. Carl Hartman is board certified as a Diplomate of the American Board of Ophthalmology, a Fellow of the American College of Surgeons (F.A.C.S), a Fellow of the American Academy of Ophthalmology with specialization in refractive and cataract surgery.
 Dr Carl has performed LASIK, PRK and Cataract surgeries on many thousands of patients, including many fellow physicians, surgeons, community leaders, and family members (including his wife and brother).
-He is certified in laser vision correction technology that includes LASIK, PRK, PRKa, PTK, RK, AK, clear corneal sutureless lensectomy, and corneal transplantation, as well as the latest accommodating, multifocal and toric intraocular lenses.
-He is also certified in the newest WaveFront and IntraLASIK laser vision correction procedures.
+He is certified in laser vision correction technology that includes LASIK, PRK, PRKa, PTK, RK, AK, clear corneal sutureless lensectomy, as well as the latest accommodating, multifocal and toric intraocular lenses.
+He is also certified in the newest WaveFront and Femtosecond laser vision correction procedures.

 Meet Dr. Carl – In his own words: